 Reasons why an Extended Warranty may not be required

-1. Manufacturer’s Warranty: Products and appliances often come with a manufacturer’s warranty that covers you from several days to years.
+1. Manufacturer’s Warranty: Products and appliances often come with a manufacturer’s warranty that covers you for several days to years.
 Make sure you’re not doubling up and paying for what’s already covered.

 3. Credit Card Protection: Many credit cards offer warranties that extend the manufacturer’s warranty when you purchase the product using the card.
-This coverage is free and may offer to repair, replace, or refund.
-My PC Financial World Elite Mastercard offers Free Extended Warranty that doubles the manufacturer’s regular warranty for up to an additional year.
-Plus, it also comes with an initial free $100 e-Gift card.
+This free coverage may offer to repair, replace, or refund.

 4. Product Reliability: Appliances rarely break during the extended warranty period (1-3 years).
 Granted, there’s no guarantee that this will be your experience.